ROB GRAAFLAND

 Robert Graafland explained his motivation for his art at two exhibitions.

-At the exhibition of his own in 's-Hertogenbosch in January 1937, after thanking the mayor of 's-Hertogenbosch, baron F. van Lanschot, for his opening speech and the mayor of Vught, mr. H. Loeff, for his friendly comments, he added:
+At the second exhibition of his own works in 's-Hertogenbosch in January 1937, after thanking the mayor of 's-Hertogenbosch, baron F. van Lanschot, for his opening speech and the mayor of Vught, mr. H. Loeff, for his friendly comments, he added:

 "If my work has contributed to and increased people's happiness and if I - in case an artist's vocation is like that of the Apostles', however small mine may be - have succeeded in showing the beauty and purity of God's Creation, then my work has not been in vain."